gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 state, DTLS in SCTP is responsible for progressing to where the DTLS Chunk is fully configured and the ULP will be protected.

-### PROTECTION INITILIZATION
+### Protection Initialization {#protect-init}

-When the SCTP Association enter ESTABLISHED state, the initator will start the handshake according to {{dtls-handshake}}.
+When the SCTP Association enter ESTABLISHED state, the initiator will start the handshake according to {{dtls-handshake}}.

 When a successful handshake has been completed, the Primary DTLS Key Context and the Restart DTLS Key Context will be created by deriving the keys and IVs from the key-management DTLS connection.
-These will be installed in the DTLS Chunks as defined in this document to avoid dead lock and ensure successful protection enabling the ULP
+These will be installed in the Chunks Protection Operator as defined in this document to avoid dead lock, ensure successful protection and enabling the ULP traffic.

 ### SCTP Association Ongoing